csiro-fair/marimba/docs/pipeline.md

                     self.logger.debug(f"Linked {source_file} to {target_file}")
 ```

-This revised version of the `_import` method now includes logic to handle `copy`, `move`, and `link` operations
+This revised version of the `_import` method now includes logic to handle `copy`, `move`, and `link` operations based
-based on the operation argument provided in `kwargs`.
-Each file handling operation is logged for debugging purposes,
+on the `operation` key contained in `kwargs`.
+Each file handling operation is logged for debugging purposes, ensuring
-ensuring that you can track which files were processed and by what method, providing a complete trace of the import
+that you can track which files were processed and by what method, providing a complete trace of the import activity.
-activity.

 #### Executing the `_import` Method

 Now that you have successfully implemented the `_import` method, you can import data into a new Marimba Collection
-using the following below:
+using the following command:

 ```bash
 marimba import my-collection /path/to/source/directory --operation link